lostechies/blog/_ryansvihla/2020-05-27-picking-a-microframework.md

   - cassandra
 ---

-I've had to use this at work the last couple of weeks.
-We had a "home grown" framework for a new application we're working and the first thing I did was try and rip that out (new project so didn't have URL and parameter sanitization anyway to do routes, etc).
+We had a "home grown" framework for a new application we're working on and the first thing I did was try and rip that out (new project so didn't have URL and parameter sanitization anyway to do routes, etc).

-However, being that the group I was working with is pretty "anti framework" I had to settle on something that was light weight, integrated with jetty and allowed us to work the way that was comfortable for us as team (also it had to work with Scala).
+However, being that the group I was working with has had some bad experiences with "frameworks" I had to settle on something that was lightweight, integrated with Jetty and allowed us to work the way that was comfortable for us as team (also it had to work with Scala).

 ## Microframeworks